 17) Will I bruise and swell afterwards and how long will it last?
 Unfortunately it is impossible to do surgery without causing swelling.
-Dr. Lopez does everything possible to minimize the amount of swelling that occurs.
+Dr. Lopez or Dr. Perro do everything possible to minimize the amount of swelling that occurs.
 Generally, postoperative swelling begins to resolve at the end of the first week.
 Bruising is extremely variable.
 Patients that have a tendency to bruise will generally bruise for about 10 days.
 Patients that don’t tend to bruise may have minimal if any bruising.
 Complete resolution of bruising and swelling may take two to three weeks.
 However, bruises may be camouflaged fairly easily at seven to ten days with a concealer stick.

 18) How long should I stay in San Antonio following surgery?
 Most patients stay in San Antonio about seven to ten days following surgery.
 After that it’s ok to fly or travel long distances.

 19) When can I return to work?
 Most of our patients take about two weeks off of work.
 After two weeks, most of the residual bruising and swelling can easily be camouflaged with make-up.

 20) When can I exercise?
 We prefer that aerobic activities be avoided for two weeks after surgery.
 In addition, heavy weightlifting or more strenuous workouts should be avoided for three weeks postoperatively.
 It’ is extremely important to avoid bending, lifting or straining during the early postoperative period as these activities can increase swelling and delay healing.